Alex Kirilloff Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in the league.
+- The Tigers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers have the 25th-ranked team ERA across all MLB pitching staffs (4.62).
+- The Tigers' 4.57 team ERA ranks 24th across all MLB pitching staffs.

-- The Tigers rank 20th in baseball in home runs allowed (84 total, 1.3 per game).
+- Tigers pitchers combine to give up 85 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- Vest (2-0) pitches for the Tigers to make his second start this season.
+- His last time out was in relief on Sunday when the left-hander tossed 4 1/3 innings against the Arizona Diamondbacks, surrendering two earned runs while giving up just one hit.

-- His last time out came in relief on Thursday when the righty threw one scoreless inning against the Minnesota Twins without giving up a hit.
+- The 25-year-old has put up an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.